token-factory/getting-started/README.md

 ## Demo
 Including in this base project are demo and examples for Token Factory and Stellar.
-The demo script seeds the Token Factory deployment with a collection of Stellar Accounts and transactions in the form of a user scripted demo.
+The demo script seeds the Token Factory deployment with a collection of Stellar accounts and transactions in the form of a user scripted demo.
 We have used this demo flow for simple demo walk throughs and discussions as well as used it to prototype API and UI features.

 ## Publications
 - Exploring Tokens with Stellar: Creating a unique user experience for exchanging digital tokens [Link](https://itnext.io/exploring-tokens-with-stellar-291172208639)